+Suddenly, they're coming back from commercial.
 Thick cables run along the floor leading to a mobile camera and an overhanging boom microphone.
-Kutcher stands a few feet away.
+Host Ashton Kutcher, who definitely looks like a former model, stands a few feet away from me, on camera.

-The place teems with history.
-There's the surprisingly compact main stage, where the opening monologue occurs and where for four decades stars have been made: John Belushi, Chevy Chase, Bill Murray, Eddie Murphy, Billy Crystal, Will Ferrell.
+The historic studio teems with history.
+There's the surprisingly compact main stage, where the opening monologue occurs and where four decades of megastars have been made: John Belushi, Chevy Chase, Bill Murray, Eddie Murphy, Billy Crystal, Will Ferrell, the list goes on.

-Cast member Jason Sudeikis ambles over.
-With short shorts and white hair, he's dressed like Capt.
+When we arrive from lunch, cast member Jason Sudeikis ambles over to us.
+He's wearing white shorts and has a white wig, dressed like Capt.
 Merrill Stubing from "The Love Boat."

 "One thing I've learned after doing this a few years: inspired ideas only come once in a while," Tucker says.
 "The more professional you are, the more you learn to write something funny whether you have a great idea or not.
 You just do it so often you can make something serviceable out of things that are assigned to you."

-Usually, he'll have an idea and run it by another writer or cast member.
+Usually, he'll have an idea and run it by another writer or cast member, he says.
 If that person likes the idea, they will try to write it together, sitting in a room and wracking their brains to come up with jokes or "beats" in a sketch.

 "Sometimes we come up with the script as we go, but that's usually harder because you tend to second-guess every line as it goes.
 It's better to figure out what it's going to be, then have one person turn it into a script," he says.